syncfusion-content/wpf-docs/wpf/DataGrid/Performance.md

 ---
 layout: post
-title: Performance tips in WPF DataGrid control | Syncfusion
+title: Performance in WPF DataGrid control | Syncfusion
-description: Learn about optmize the performance in Syncfusion WPF DataGrid (SfDataGrid) control and more details.
+description: Learn here all about Performance support in Syncfusion WPF DataGrid (SfDataGrid) control and more.
 platform: wpf
 control: SfDataGrid
 documentation: ug
 ---

-# Performance tips in WPF DataGrid (SfDataGrid)
+# Performance in WPF DataGrid (SfDataGrid)

 SfDataGrid provides various built-in options to optimize the performance when handling large amount of data or high frequency updates.